How to Get Rid of Flies in Your Garage

 It’s not enough to hose out your garbage can once a year.

 There are dozens of chemical solutions available and several all-natural remedies as well.
-Whichever method you choose, cleaning your trash can regularly help prevent garage flies during hot summer months.
+Whichever method you choose, cleaning your trash can regularly help prevent garage flies during the hot summer months.

 Commercial Pesticides that Kill Flies